8 tax-efficient investments for higher rate taxpayers

 7. Self-Invested Personal Pensions (SIPPs)

-SIPPs are personal pension schemes that can offer greater control and flexibility over investment choices than traditional pensions.
+SIPPs are personal pension schemes that can offer greater control and flexibility over investment choices than traditional pensions as well as being brilliant tax-efficient investments for higher-rate taxpayers.

-Taxpayers can benefit from the following tax advantages offered by SIPPs:
+Taxpayers can benefit from the following tax benefits offered by SIPPs:

 - Higher-rate tax relief – If you pay income tax at the higher rate (40%) or additional rate (45%), you can claim additional tax relief on your SIPP contributions – an extra £20 or £25, respectively, via your annual tax return.
 So it’s possible to pay as little as £55 into your pension to see a £100 investment.